 The servants of the allegory are the Saints who responded to God’s call, were blood-washed, and cleansed from all unrighteousness.
 They were then chosen or selected to a position of service for the Lord.
 God’s chosen servants were able to convince some of the people that the power of God can save them and make them worthy vessels, fit for His service.

 When God calls an individual, the person must first understand that he needs salvation and that only Jesus Christ can meet that need.
 He then must apply his measure of faith that every man is given (Romans 12:3) and trust that the God who called him can save him.
 When that individual repents, his sins are forgiven, and his feet are placed on the Highway of Holiness.
 His relationship with God is restored, and he is on his way to Heaven.

 The word “chosen” means to be selected as the best or most appropriate for a specific task, and it comes after a response to a call.
 The chosen one is the object of divine favor.
 An individual who is chosen by God must be convinced that, in spite of how unworthy the person may feel, God makes no mistakes.
 He must know that His God is sovereign, and God’s judgment is flawless.
 If God deems one to be worthy, then the individual must believe what God says.

 Belief in what God says is essential

 Confidence in God’s ability to make us into who He says we can be is a critical point in both salvation as well as in the service of the Lord.
-Unless an individual can trust the salvation message that God sends through his servants, that individual will either focus upon his shortcomings and/or reject the call.
+Unless an individual can trust the salvation message that God sends through his servants and/or His Word, that individual will either focus upon his shortcomings and/or reject the call.
 Either way, the salvation that God offers to every man is not obtained.